luizsusin/MARS-Scanner/README.md

 To use MARS Scanner, you must understand how MMIO (Memory Mapped I/O) works.
 In case you don't, I suggest you have some [reading](https://en.wikipedia.org/wiki/Memory-mapped_I/O) before proceeding.

-Once you understand how MMIO, take note of these informations:
+Once you understand how it works, take note of these informations:

 ### Addresses used by MARS Scanner